Quema100/EchoCrypt/README.md

 ## Introduction

 EchoCrypt is a Python-based project that simulates the behavior of a typical ransomware attack.
-It demonstrates key stages: generating cryptographic keys, encrypting target files, exfiltrating the private key to a Command & Control server, generating a ransom note, and providing a decryption utility.
+It demonstrates key stages: generating cryptographic keys, encrypting target files, exfiltrating the private key to a data‑collection (exfiltration) server, generating a ransom note, and providing a decryption utility.
 This tool is designed to help understand ransomware mechanisms.

 ## Features